clls-dev/clls/vscode-extension/README.md

 This Language Server works for .clvm files.
 It has the following language features:
 - Semantic tokens (syntax highlighting)
 - Formatting (very rough for now)
+- Rename (not across includes yet as it would require to parse all .clvm files in the project and it's not practical for now)